Thomas Greenhill (surgeon): Elizabeth Greenhill

 Elizabeth Greenhill and her husband William Greenhill were the parents of Thomas Greenhill, who is reported to be the last of the 39 children that the couple had.
 The family consisted of 7 sons and 32 daughters.
-Not only is this an unusually large number of newborns, but the fact that only 2 of them were a pair of twins makes it more shocking.
-Usually, women having large number of children suffer from a genetic condition that causes Hyper Ovulation, which causes them to produce sets of twins, triplets and even quadruplets.
+Only 2 of them were twins, which is unusual as the most common cause of such a large number of children, hyperovulation, typically manifests as multiple births.

 According to a letter in the Gentleman's Magazine in 1805 there exists preserved on the back of a small portrait identified as that of Mrs Greenhill, mother of Thomas Greenhill, the following words.
 Similar words according to Notes and Queries in 1852 are also inscribed in a copy of Thomas Greenhill's The Art of Embalming.

 She had 39 children by one husband.
 They were all born alive, and baptised and all single births save one.
 The last child, who was born after his father's death, was a surgeon in King-street, Bloomsbury, and wrote the above book, which he was desirous to bring into fashion.
 She was heard to say by a credible witness, with whom I [the person whose signature attests it] was well acquainted, that she believed, if her husband had lived, she might have had two or three more children. [signed] Rich.
 Ashby, a clergyman.